 Christine Janak is a professional and international dancer and dance instructor.
 She was raised in Colorado and began dancing at age 3.
 She found her passion for dance and began more serious training with International Ballet School (Colorado) and she spent summers training with various schools including the Pallucca Schule (Dresden, Germany), Joffrey Ballet School (NYC), Joffrey Ballet Exchange at the Bolshoi (Moscow, Russia), Orlando Ballet School, Boston Ballet School, and Alonzo King’s Lines Ballet School (San Francisco).
 After High school she toured through Europe as a soloist with Cinevox (Switzerland).
 She loved performing in the Netherlands for a half season with Dance in Art.
 She was a teacher and rehearsal assistant in both Switzerland and the Netherlands.
 In Colorado she has danced freelance for Robert Sher-Machherndl, and she danced, taught and choreographed for Mercury Dance Company and Mercury Academy of Dance.
 She has experience teaching in classical academies like, Lakewood Dance Academy, and has served her community in the recreational sector with South Suburban Rec.
 Centers.
 She moved to Chicago to begin with the dance company, Ballet 5:8, and is excited to begin teaching in this diverse and vibrant city.

 Katie Calandra Kritek graduated summa cum laude from New York University with a BS in Dance and Dance Education and completed her M.Ed. from National-Louis University.
-She has been an active member of the Chicago dance community as a dancer, teacher, and choreographer for more than 16 years.
-Currently, Katie teaches in New Trier High School’s Dance Division.
+2019 marks Katie’s 20th year teaching at McDonald Dance Academy, and she has been an active member of the Chicago dance community as a dancer, teacher, and choreographer for more than 20 years.
+She currently teaches in New Trier High School’s Dance Division.
+Katie was selected as the Illinois Association for Health, Physical Education, Recreation and Dance 2019 Dance Educator of the Year.

 Caroline Kuhl began her training at Hubbard Street and the Gus Giordano schools.
 Since graduating with honors from I.S.U. with a B.S. in theater and dance she has enjoyed teaching, choreographing and performing.
 Experiences include: Light Opera Works, Pheasant Run Dinner Theater, Zebra Crossing Theater, Temporary Theater, Motivity, Zephyr Dance, Ameba Dance, Duets for my Valentine, Chi-Town Jazz Dance, several Las Vegas shows and a tour in Japan.
 A long time teacher on the north shore, Caroline keeps busy taking tap and jazz class with Julie Cartier and Pilates/yoga with Jennifer Alesi as well as chasing after her teenage daughter.